snowdriftcoop/snowdrift/BUILD.md

 ### Manual rebuild

-As mentioned above, when running with the repl via `./build.sh ghci`, you must manually rebuild and restart the site, whereas the `./build.sh devel` option will rebuild and restart automatically for most changes.
-However, **manual rebuild is always required whenever you:**
+As an alternate build option, you can run the repl via `./build.sh ghci`.
+In that case, you must manually rebuild and restart the site, whereas the plain `./build.sh` option (which is the same as `./build.sh devel`) will rebuild and restart automatically for most changes.

+Also, **manual rebuild is always required whenever you:**

 * add new dependencies (i.e. edit the `build-depends` in `Snowdrift.cabal`)
 * update any extra binaries such as the payment processing script or the email daemon.

-To manually rebuild the site when otherwise using `./build.sh devel`, run:
+To manually rebuild the site when otherwise using `./build.sh`, run:

     stack build